 I’m not a web designer.
 Nor would I describe myself as a techy person, but I can build a holiday let website.

 I can make it functional and make it look professional.
-I can trouble shoot the smaller problems myself and make necessary changes to my website
+Also, I can troubleshoot the smaller problems myself and make necessary changes to my website

 When I first started out I had no clue.